 What you need to bring:

-- Proof of prior treatment for tuberculosis or other infectious disease
+- Proof of prior treatment for TB or other infectious disease

 - Any mental health records